Weight Map Layer for Noise and Adversarial Attack Robustness: Introduction

-We introduce a weight map layer (WM), which is an easy to implement layer composed of two main operations: elementwise scaling of feature maps by a learned weight grid of the same size, followed by a non-adaptive convolution reduction operation.
+We introduce the weight map layer (WM), which is an easy to implement layer composed of two main operations: elementwise scaling of feature maps by a learned weight grid of the same size, followed by a non-adaptive convolution reduction operation.
 We use two related operations in the two WM variants we introduce.
 The first variant, smoothing WM, uses a non-adaptive smoothing convolution filter of ones.
 The other variant, unsharp WM, adds an extra step to exploit the smoothed intermediate output of the first variant to implement an operation similar to unsharp mask filtering \citep{gonzalez2002}.
 The motivation for the second variant was to decrease the over-smoothing effect produced by stacking multiple WM layers.
 Smoothing is known to reduce adversarial susceptibility \citep{Xu2017}, however if done excessively this can negatively impact accuracy, which motivates the unsharp operation as a counter-measure to help control the trade-off between noise robustness and overall accuracy.
-We show and argue that the weight map component, can increase robustness to noise through an effect we call adaptive noise-variance amplification (ANVA).
-Basically, we argue that amplifying the noise during the training phase in an adaptive way, based on feature importance, can help networks absorb noise more effectively.
+We show and argue that the weight map component, can increase robustness to noise by amplifying the noise during the training phase in an adaptive way based on feature importance and, hence, can help networks absorb noise more effectively.
 In a way, this can be thought of as implicit adversarial training \citep{Goodfellow2014, Lyu2015, Shaham2015}.
 We show that the two components, weight map and reduction operations, can give rise to robust CNNs that are resistant to uniform and adversarial noise.